 - Sadiq Mohamed for Medicine 3-4 students – email@example.com

-We recognize that our students work hard in the first 2 years of the pre-medical curriculum to be promoted to the medical curriculum.
+We recognize that our students work hard in the first two years of the pre-medical curriculum to gain promotion to the medical curriculum.
 With this in mind we provide workshops and seminars to help you meet your goals:

 - MCAT Preparatory Course

 As part of the medical school promotion process, you will be required to sit for the Medical College Admissions Test (MCAT).
-WCM-Q assists its students in applying for the exam in the Spring of the Premed 2 year.
-In addition, every year the pre-medical faculty hosts a 4-week MCAT Preparatory Course after the end of the 1st year of the Pre-Medical program.
-To assist students with their studying, WCM-Q offers resource support to eligible students.
+WCM-Q assists its students in applying for the exam in the Spring of the second year of the Pre-medical Program.
+In addition, WCM-Q offers an annual MCAT Preparatory Course and provides variety of study material to all eligible students.

 For more information on the MCAT, please click here